ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-04-alert-migrate-your-etc-endpoints-from-ethercluster-to-rivet-by-july-1st-2023/index.md

 If you are a wallet service, node operator, mining pool, dapp developer, or any other kind of user of the Ethercluster endpoints, please migrate as soon as possible to avoid interruptions.

-The last day for the current Ethercluster rpc endpoint is July 1st of 2023.
+The last day for the current Ethercluster RPC endpoint is July 1st of 2023.

 ## Summary